 n passwords, then we can equivalently represent all of those passwords using

 log2(n) bits.
 The greater a password’s entropy, the stronger and more resistant to brute force that password is considered to be.
-For example, if a system can generate 268 passwords, then its entropy is 37.6 bits (since 237.6 = 268 (we must round up the result since there is no notion of partial bits).
+For example, if a system can generate 268 passwords, then its entropy is 38 bits since 237.6 = 268 (we must round up the result since there is no notion of partial bits).

-Using combinatorics and set theory, we can work out how many passwords can be generated under different constraints and the corresponding password entropies.
+Using combinatorics and set theory, we can calculate the number of passwords that can be generated under different constraints and the corresponding password entropies.
 To simplify the math, we’ll assume that the password is known to be eight characters long (the minimum length recommended by the NIST).
 Some common scenarios are summarized in Table 1.